monkphin/nlaw/README.md

 ## Colour Palette.

-The colours were selected to be sympathetic to the user base, using https://paperheartdesign.com/blog/color-palette-peaceful-palettes to help pick out soothing and low contrast colour palletes that could work for some of the user base.
+The colours were selected to be sympathetic to the user base, using [Paperheart Design's peaceful pallettes](https://paperheartdesign.com/blog/color-palette-peaceful-palettes) to help pick out soothing and low contrast colour palletes that could work for some of the user base.
 Of those presented, I feel the 'Blueberry Bliss' selection gives a reasonable range of tones and colour options.

 <img src="docs/blueberries.jpg">